Kudditji Kngwarreye: Art style

 Acrylic paintings were introduced to Utopia in 1988/89 by Rodney Gooch and others of the Central Australian Aboriginal Media Association (CAAMA).
 An exhibition of some of these artists' work, organised by CAAMA, called "A Summer Project", where Kngwarreye's work received immediate attention from critics.
-This attention coincided with the worldwide art boom that occurred at this time.
+T'he Summer Project, Emily's national launch exhibition, featuring her debut canvas work Emu Woman.

 The predominant Aboriginal style, developed with assistance from art teacher Geoffrey Bardon at the Papunya community in 1971, featured many similarly sized dots carefully lying next to each other in distinct patterns.
 Instead, members of the Utopia community were encouraged by Mike Mitchell of Muk Muk Fine Art (now Mitchell Fine Art).
 After workshopping and trialing, the quintessential Kngwarreye brushwork emerged, which Kngwarreye further refined to create his own original artistic style.

 Like many of the desert artists, he mastered the use of acrylic paint on canvas.
 His use of colour combined with simple shapes tell the stories of one of his inherited ancestral totems - the Emu Ancestors, their travels and teachings depicting various interpretations of the Emu Dreaming sites and ceremonies associated with men's business.

 Initially, the highly intuitive and gestural painting method for which he became known was not welcomed by galleries.
 Instead, he was encouraged to paint in the fashionable style of the time, executing works with overt iconography, figurative elements and detailed infill.
 However, after witnessing the success of Utopian artist Emily Kame Kngwarreye, who catapulted onto the Australian and International Art scene using a technique similar to his, Kngwarreye resumed his exploration of the abstract.

 From early 2003, Kngwarreye began to experiment with paint to eradicate the pointillist style altogether and use a heavily loaded paint brush to sweep broadly across the canvas in stages, similar to the western landscape plane.
 These paintings were romantic images of his country, accentuating the colour and form of the landscape, including the depth of the sky in the raining season and in the summer heat.

 While the early body of this work was admired by a few, it was not well received at the time.
 Today, Kngwarreye's works have a national and international following.
 He has been represented in major exhibitions and has gained worldwide recognition for his traditional depictions of his dreamings.

 For international collectors of contemporary art, Kngwarreye quickly became an obvious addition.
 Collectors saw mastery in his technique and appreciated his floating fields of luminous colour.
 Whilst many international visitors compared him to the great American abstract impressionist, Mark Rothko, Kngwarreye was totally unaware of any similarities.
 He was just painting his country, his Dreamings, his way.